Layout

 Create resizable split panes for sidebar layouts:

-const split = SplitView();
+const split = SplitView()

-const sidebar = VStack(8, [Text("Navigation"), Text("Item 1"), Text("Item 2")]);
+const sidebar = VStack(8, [Text("Navigation"), Text("Item 1"), Text("Item 2")])

-const content = VStack(16, [Text("Main Content")]);
+const content = VStack(16, [Text("Main Content")])

-splitViewAddChild(split, sidebar);
+splitViewAddChild(split, sidebar)

-splitViewAddChild(split, content);
+splitViewAddChild(split, content)

 The user can drag the divider to resize panes.
-On macOS this maps to NSSplitView.
+On macOS this maps to

 Stacks with Built-in Padding

-// VStackWithInsets(spacing, top, right, bottom, left)
+// VStackWithInsets(spacing, top, left, bottom, right) — note: order is

-const card = VStackWithInsets(12, 16, 16, 16, 16);
+const card = VStackWithInsets(12, 16, 16, 16, 16)

-widgetAddChild(card, Text("Padded content"));
+widgetAddChild(card, Text("Padded content"))

-widgetAddChild(card, Text("More content"));
+widgetAddChild(card, Text("More content"))

 Detaching Hidden Views